biolink/biolinkml/docs/index.md

 # Metamodel schema

-A metamodel for defining biolink related schemas
+A metamodel for defining biolink related schemas -- testing only

 ### Classes